Larger Scale Offers Better Security in the Nakamoto-style Blockchain: Static - Model

 \item[$\bullet$] \textbf{One-sidedness of Security Impact Mechanisms:} Although existing research \cite{BitcoinAPeer-to-PeerElectronicCashSystem,thebitcoinbackboneprotocol,abettermethodtoanalyzeblockchainconsistency} systematically analyzes the impact of honest node delays $\Delta$ on chain growth rates, it assumes that adversaries have perfect synchronization capabilities, failing to reveal the differential impact mechanisms of adversarial delays and honest delays.
 Specifically, when $\Delta_a$ and $\Delta$ differ significantly (e.g., adversarial mining pools using dedicated networks result in $\Delta_a < \Delta$), existing models cannot accurately capture the dynamic evolution of security thresholds $\beta^*$.
 Moreover, traditional models do not consider the potential impact of adversarial delays on the optimality of attack strategies, resulting in a lack of strategy universality in security condition derivations. \end{enumerate}

 The root cause of these theoretical flaws is that existing research does not model internal adversarial communication delays $\Delta_a$ as independent variables but conflates them with honest node delays $\Delta$ or ignores them entirely.
 This simplification not only overestimates the actual collaboration efficiency of adversaries but also causes the quantitative analysis of security thresholds $\beta^*$ to deviate from real-world network scenarios.
-For example, in cases where $\Delta_a > \Delta$, the inhibitory effect on the growth rate of the adversarial chain may allow the system to surpass the traditional 51\% attack boundary, but existing models fail to capture this phenomenon due to the neglect of $\Delta_a$.